OreosLab/VIP/README.md

-# 📌 Invalid links have been replaced.
-All remaining 618-tasks use QL.
-So no more V2p-updates for a while.
+# 📌 Suspension of updates

 # Statement